konovalov-aleks/reSL/README.md

 So, it's very old and now it's not clear how to contact the authors to get permission to reverse engineer their product.
 I hope they don't mind me giving the game a second life and adapting it to modern platforms.

 **I don't plan to make any profit, this project is just for fun.
 The rights to all algorithms in the restored code belong to the authors of the original game (Andrei Snegov, DOKA).**

+### Interesting fact

+In the [last chapter of the game manual "Inside SHORTLINE"](https://github.com/konovalov-aleks/reSL/blob/aff51dc2464df675437e3c788970195f1f74e7df/resources/RULES.TXT#L223C1-L230C35), the authors planned to describe the game mechanics in detail.
+But the section was never finished:

+>  13. 'Inside SHORTLINE'
+>
+>This manual is to be supplied.
+It'll contain the detailed
+>description of the model geometry and topology, math formulas and
+>constant using in simulation, provides the better understanding
+>of different aspects of the game and give strategy tips.

+It seems that this project has realized the idea of ​​the authors of the original game.
+After all, open source code is the best description of algorithms, formulas and constants.